LegacyNetworkAG/Vesting_Contract/README.md

 - define the milestones and the payouts within the milestones -DONE
 - test the whole system in a small unix timeframe -DONE
 - check math exploitations -DONE
--
-- test the investor addition to the contract
+- test the investor addition to the contract -DONE